turri21/Altair8800_Senhor/README.md

 MiSTer Core OSD (F12 or OSD button) :

-- “Select Program”

-      See Available samples section.

-- “Load Program”
+- “Load Program *.ROM”

       Do this switch sequence to run a progrm:
       - Turn the ON/OFF switch to ON
       - Insure that the STOP/RUN switch is STOP
-      - Load a program by using the "Select Program" option then press "Load Program".
+      - Load a program by using the "Load Program" to select the rom file and load it into memory.
-            Once you press "Load Program" the Core will place that program in memory.
+            Once you select the rom file the Core will place that program in memory.
       Finally do:
       - RESET with the RESET/CLR switch
       - Turn the STOP/RUN switch to RUN alternatively use SINGLE STEP